Property Tax Appeal Strategy for Cook County, IL: Local Tactics That Work

 File your appeal with the Cook County Assessor's Office.
 Most appeals can be submitted through the Online appeal through the Assessor's Office or Board of Review.
 You can also file in person or by mail.

 Cook County's assessment cycle reassesses every three years (Chicago) or every three years for suburban townships.
 The equalization factor can increase your assessed value by 40% or more above the assessor's number.
-Focus on reducing the base assessment, since the multiplier magnifies any over-assessment.
+Focus on reducing the base assessed value.

 What Makes Cook County Different?